Dear

 him even after forty-one years of marriage, three grown children

-and six precious grandchildren.
+and seven precious grandchildren.
 But I digress.

 Not